What is Quality of Security?

 The term “economic moat” was coined by Warren Buffett to describe a company’s competitiveness in the market vis-à-vis its competitors.
-Quality companies possess economic moat, and it allows them to take a leading market position.
+Quality companies possess an economic moat, and it allows them to take a leading market position.
 Also, the company can protect its market share by creating barriers to entry to deter potential competitors from the market where it operates.

 3. Corporate governance

 Corporate governance relates to how a company is controlled and operated.
-Governance structures in a company determine how rights and responsibilities are distributed among participants in the corporation, and the procedures for making decisions relating to the company.
+Governance structures in a company determine how rights and responsibilities are distributed among participants in the corporation and the procedures for making decisions relating to the company.